Street Lab at Audubon Ave

 NYC DOT Commissioner Rodriguez has supported Audubon Ave and the Washington Heights community for many years, first as a high school teacher who co-founded Luperon High School just around the corner, and then as a New York City Council member for District 10.

-How Street Lab supported Audubon Ave
+How Street Lab is supporting Audubon Ave

-- Consistent activation and programming (15 days to date)
+- Consistent activation and programming (22 days to date)

 - Partnerships with local organizations